microsoft/migrate-java-ee-app-to-azure-training/04-migrating-web-pages/README.md

 Look at the contents and you will  notice it specifies `/sharearound`.

-As we are targetting Azure App Service using WildFly and a specific context root was used we now need to make sure the application does NOT use it anywhere in a hard-coded way.
+As we are targeting AKS and a specific context root was used we now need to make sure the application does NOT use it anywhere in a hard-coded way.

 Luckily in this application there is only one spot in the application that has the value hard-coded and that is in the index.jsp page.
 Please remove `/sharearound/`